eavonius/powerdelivery/create.markdown

 		<p>This example sets an environment variable on a target computer.
 It is just an
 		example of what you might need to do to support your deployment.</p>
 		{% highlight powershell %}Init {

-  $script:myEnvVarValue = Get-BuildSetting -Name MyEnvVarValue
+  $script:myServer      = Get-BuildSetting MyServer
-  $script:myServer      = Get-BuildSetting -Name MyServer
+  $script:myEnvVarValue = Get-BuildSetting MyEnvVarValue
 }

 SetupEnvironment {

   Invoke-Command -ComputerName $myServer {
     [Environment]::SetEnvironmentVariable('MyEnvVar', $using:myEnvVarValue, 'Machine')
   }